fish-shell/fish-shell/sphinx_doc_src/cmds/if.rst

 You can use :ref:`and <cmd-and>` or :ref:`or <cmd-or>` in the condition.
 See the second example below.

-The exit status of the last foreground command to exit can always be accessed using the <a href="index.html#variables-status">$status</a> variable.
+The exit status of the last foreground command to exit can always be accessed using the :ref:`$status <variables-status>` variable.

 Example
 -------